-I'm putting together my talk for WordCamp Edmonton on site speed and I'd like to give away a little thing I'm working on for my presentation.
-It's a custom dashboard for Google Analytics that gives you an at-a-glance view of your site performance.
+Dana gave a talk at WordCamp Edmonton on site speed in 2012, and even though many seasons have passed since then, this piece of code will still work well for you.
+This is a custom dashboard for Google Analytics that gives you an at-a-glance view of your site performance.

 To add the dashboard to your account, make sure that you’re signed into your Google Analytics account and click here to access it, then choose what profile you want to add it to.
 You’ll then see it under Home, then Dashboards (on the left).

-UPDATE: I strongly recommend adding the following piece of code to your Google Analytics tracking so that you can track a larger sample of visits.
-If you get less than 10,000 pageviews a month, than I recommend setting this parameter to 100, to sample all the visits.
+UPDATE: We strongly recommend adding the following piece of code to your Google Analytics tracking so that you can track a larger sample of visits.
+If you get less than 10,000 pageviews a month, than we recommend setting this parameter to 100, to sample all the visits.
 Otherwise, 20% or 5% of your visits should be fine.

 Here are the widgets:

 - Average Server Response Time: How long it takes, on average, for your server to respond to a request by a visitor.
 This includes the network time from where the visitor is to your server.
 If you have a lot of international visitors, you may want to break this down more and look at server response time by country.

 - Average Page Load Time: How long it takes, on average, for any page on your site to load.
-There’s a lot of variability in these numbers so I’ve broken it down in a few charts as well.
+There’s a lot of variability in these numbers so we’ve broken it down in a few charts as well.